Madhuri301991/databricks_formula1_Race/README.md

 - worked incremental load for files results, pitstops, laptimes, qualifying for dates 2021-03-21, 2021-03-28, 2021-04-18
 - Converted parquet files to delta files
 - Created Azure Data Factory
 - Created three pipelines for ingest, transform and process.
-Process pipeline execute ingestion and transform pipeline
+Process pipeline executed ingestion and transform pipeline
 - Created trigger that executes three pipeline at a specified date and time
 - Connected Databricks and PowerBI
 - Integrated Databricks and github and pushed notebook files from Databricks to github